TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-export-or-query-rest-api.md

 **Other issues with the REST API calls that return the Bad Request response code**

 The metrics REST API has parameters for specifying the time range, dimension filters, aggregation types, and sort order.
-An incorrect value in any of these parameters will result in a “Bad Requests” response code.
+An incorrect value in any of these parameters will result in a "Bad Requests" response code.
 To learn about the expected format of each parameter, review the [Metric Definitions REST API specification](https://docs.microsoft.com/rest/api/monitor/metricdefinitions/list), [Metrics REST API specification](https://docs.microsoft.com/rest/api/monitor/metrics/list) and [Azure Monitoring REST API walkthrough](https://docs.microsoft.com/azure/azure-monitor/platform/rest-api-walkthrough).

 ## **Recommended Documents**
 * [Azure role-based access control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview)